Free Trial

 Is ProShares Short MSCI Emerging Markets' short interest increasing or decreasing?

-ProShares Short MSCI Emerging Markets saw a increase in short interest during the month of June.
-As of June 15th, there was short interest totaling 2,700 shares, an increase of 3.8% from the previous total of 2,600 shares.
+ProShares Short MSCI Emerging Markets saw a decline in short interest in the month of August.
+As of August 31st, there was short interest totaling 1,900 shares, a decline of 47.2% from the previous total of 3,600 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does ProShares Short MSCI Emerging Markets' short interest compare to its competitors?